JonathanCasey/grand_trade_auto/docs/setup.md

 ### CircleCI
 If forking this project, CircleCI will need contexts setup.
-See `.circleci/config.yml` for the contexts needed; the contents should be mostly obvious (e.g. `docker-hub-creds` is intended to defind the user/pass env vars).
+See `.circleci/config.yml` for the contexts needed; the contents should be mostly obvious (e.g. `docker-hub-creds` is intended to define the user/pass env vars).
 For the Docker Hub password, an access token should be created on the Security page of your Docker Hub account profile.

+For `alpaca-paper-creds` it is STRONGLY REQUIRED the **paper** API credentials are used (unless you really want to test with live trading / real money...).